n8n-io/self-hosted-ai-starter-kit/README.md

 nodes.
 To keep everything local, just remember to use the Ollama node for your language model and Qdrant as your vector store.

+> [!NOTE]
+> This starter kit is designed to help you get started with self-hosted AI
+> workflows.
+While it’s not fully optimized for production environments, it
+> combines robust components that work well together for proof-of-concept
+> projects.
+You can customize it to meet your specific needs

 ## Upgrading

 ### For Nvidia GPU users